lwoodson/obj_mud/README.md

 mud

 In practive, you will probably need to provide a location_initializer, renderer and path_detected callable appropriate to your context.
+You can look at the demo rake task to see a working configuration example.

 The configuration object passed to the block given the configure call is backed by OpenStruct, so you are free to stick whatever other information you need